We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-• No longer the tournament beater she once was
+• No longer a tournament beater

 An ultra-rare variant of Minerva, The Exalted Lightsworn was awarded as the first prize for national events in the 2015 Yugioh World Championship Series.
 The distinction between this version and the cards given out for second and third place is very subtle: the golden lettering is all that separates it from its kindred.

-One such card with an excellent condition score of 9.5 sold via Heritage Auctions on November 6 2021 for $34,800, followed in Mach 2022 with a 9.0 condition card that moved for $31,200.
+One such card with an excellent condition score of 9.5 sold via Heritage Auctions on November 6 2021 for $34,800, followed in March 2022 with a 9.0 condition card that moved for $31,200.
+While Minerva might not matter much in the meta these days, she’s earned her place among the most expensive Yugioh cards ever printed.

 Cyber-Stein Shonen Jump Championship 2004